This post shows you plants to grow that love full sun!

 1. Marigolds

-These vibrant annuals are not only strikingly beautiful but also many gardeners swear these flowers repel pests with their strong scent.
+These vibrant annuals are not only strikingly beautiful but many gardeners swear these flowers repel pests with their strong scent.
+Colors vary from deep maroons and reds through sunny orange and yellow!

-You can buy these at the store or start seeds indoors 6-8 weeks before the last frost date!
+- You can buy these at the store or start seeds indoors 6-8 weeks before the last frost date!

 2. Petunias

-With their colorful blooms and trailing habit, petunias are excellent for adding a pop of color to a balcony space.
+Petunias are an annual favorite!
+With colorful and trailing blooms, petunias are great for adding a pop of color to a balcony space.
+These are convenient to hang in baskets.

-Pinch back plants after the first blooms to encourage branching and healthy flowering all summer!
+- Pinch back plants after the first blooms to encourage branching and healthy flowering all summer!

 3. Zinnias

+Hot weather and Zinnias go together.
 Easy to grow from seed, zinnias come in a variety of colors and sizes.
+Watch them adapt and bloom profusely and attract pollinators like bees and butterflies.

-They tolerate hot sun and don’t attract unwanted pests to your garden!
+- They tolerate hot sun and don’t attract unwanted pests to your garden!

 4. Geraniums

-These classic flowering plants come in a range of colors with heart shaped foliage you’ll easily fall in love with.
+These classic flowering plants come in a range of colors with heart-shaped foliage you’ll easily fall in love with.
+They are known for their drought tolerance, making them ideal for containers in full sun.

 5. Cosmos

 Cosmos does great in sunny locations but can tolerate shade if needed.
+These daisy-like flowers come in pink, white, and purple, blooming prolifically in full sun.

 6. Verbena

-The leaves have a fragrant lemon scent and can be used in potpourri or drinks!
+- Leaves have a fragrant lemon scent and can be used in potpourri or drinks!

-These heat resistant plants prefer moist, well-drained soil with full sun!
+- These heat-resistant plants prefer moist, well-drained soil with full sun!

 7. Basil

-This herb thrives in full sun and adding a fresh taste to salads, sauces, and more.
+Basil herb thrives in full sun and adds a fresh taste to salads, sauces, and more.
+Keep watered with the leaves pinched back for continuous growth!

 8. Thyme

 Many Mediterranean herbs will love sunny conditions and some don’t even mind being in soil that occasionally dries out.
+Thyme will do well with neglect and irregular watering.

-Bees are attracted to thyme so you have an herb and natural pollinator in one.
+- Bees are attracted to thyme so you have an herb and natural pollinator in one.

 9. Rosemary

 Rosemary is a very hardy herb that thrives off neglect, dryness, and poor soil.
+Rain is more likely to kill it while they will survive through drought.

-Be sure to bring them in for winter because this herb won’t tolerate winter in cold climates.
+- Be sure to bring them in for winter because this herb won’t tolerate winter in cold climates.

 10. Garlic

 Fragrant and flavorful, garlic is a must-have herb for any container garden, adding its strong flavor and scent to foods!
+Plant the cloves in a sunny location in early Spring.

-When the tops are brown and are dead, you can dig them up to harvest!
+- When the tops are brown and are dead, you can dig them up to harvest!

-Repeat the process for an ongoing harvest all year.
+- Repeat the process for an ongoing harvest all year.

 11. Sweet Potato Vine

 Perfect for adding trailing foliage to containers, sweet potato vine comes in a variety of colors and thrives in full sun with regular watering.
+Good varieties include Jersey Orange, Nugget, Nemagold, or Centennial.

-Soil preparation is the key to growing sweet potatoes, a moderately fertile, sandy loam is ideal!
+- Soil preparation is the key to growing sweet potatoes, a moderately fertile, sandy loam is ideal!

 12. Peppers

 Perfect for adding trailing foliage to containers, sweet potato vine comes in a variety of colors and thrives in full sun with regular watering.
+Topsoil with mulch to choke weeds out and keep the moisture high!

-Keep pepper plants well watered throughout the summer and free from weed competition.
+- Keep pepper plants well watered throughout the summer and free from weed competition.

 13. Squash

 With its trailing vines and bright yellow blooms, squash adds height and drama to sunny container gardens, attracting bees and butterflies.
+Many new bush forms of squash have been developed to replace the old-fashioned, space-taking vining varieties.

 14. Eggplant

-Perfect for adding growing in containers, egg plant comes in a variety adapted for pots and thrives in full sun with regular watering.
+Perfect for adding growing in containers, eggplant comes in a variety adapted for pots and thrives in full sun with regular watering.

-Eggplant is a warm season crop that needs a long period to mature so you’ll want to plant these seeds early in the season!
+Eggplant is a warm-season crop that needs a long period to mature so you’ll want to plant these seeds early in the season!

 15. Muskmelon (Cantaloupe)

-These charming warm season crops have been developed that growing them is super easy and less space consuming!
+These charming warm-season crops have been developed and growing them is super easy and less space consuming!
+Melons can easily become large but the secret for ripeness is the smell.

 16. Sunflowers